-You probably have a busy week ahead as you prepare for the Thanksgiving holiday.
-You’ve made it through this first month of the holiday season, and now is a great time to stop and check in with yourself.
+Here comes the first flurry of activity this holiday season, as you prepare for Thanksgiving later this week.
+But before that happens, take a few minutes to check in with yourself.
 How is your body feeling?
 Have you been binging on candy and treats since Halloween?
 Are you wondering how you’ll make it through the rest of this hectic season to New Year’s Day?

-So many women come to me after the holidays complaining that they feel terrible.
-They’ve run themselves ragged trying to make everything perfect, let good nutrition fall by the wayside, overindulged in alcohol and sugar, and forgotten to take any time at all for themselves.
-The consequences of these decisions show up as a “post-holiday crash”, where finally their bodies say ENOUGH!
+All too often, I see women like Vicki, who came to me after the holidays last year complaining that she felt lousy.
+Like so many other women, she’d run herself ragged trying to make everything perfect, let good nutrition fall by the wayside, overindulged in alcohol and sugar, and forgotten to take any time at all for herself.
+Then, she experienced the “post-holiday crash.”
+Her body, like so many other women I’ve seen, had simply said “ENOUGH!”

-I’ve been talking about this a lot in recent weeks, trying to help you make better choices throughout this busy season, so you can avoid that major crash.
-I’ve talked about managing stress and avoiding sugar overload.
-In this article, I want to help you notice how you’re feeling right now, and give you some tips on how to maintain good energy, remain mindful of the food choices you’re making, and truly enjoy this magical season!
+I try to get ahead of that by talking about making better choices to stay healthy throughout this busy season, so you can avoid that major crash.
+I’ve also talked about managing stress and avoiding sugar overload.
+Now, I want to help you notice how you’re feeling right now, and give you some tips on how to maintain good energy, remain mindful of the food choices you’re making, and truly enjoy this magical season!
 Let’s start with how to have a healthy Thanksgiving.
 Then we’ll look at how you might be feeling, and what you can do to enjoy the rest of the season too!

 All too often, we focus on the preparation of a Thanksgiving feast more than anything else — and the dishes we prepare may not be very healthy!
 We fill our tables with dish after dish – so much food that if you try to eat some of everything, you’ll certainly feel lousy afterwards!